voyager1winterberry/cse372-01srs/srsV5-0.md

 ***3.4.6.2*** The budget for the myJym app shall be $0.00.<br>

 ### 3.4.7 Software System Attributes <a name="3.4.7-software-system-attributes" />
-Metrics used to describe myJyms’ features.<br>
+Metrics used to describe myJym’s features.<br>
 #### 3.4.7.1 Reliability <a name="3.4.7.1-reliability" />
 Applications distinct types of use.
 ***3.4.7.1.1*** The app shall require the compliance of personal trainers.